The Coast of Maine difference

 - Dip the node end of the cuttings into water and then rooting powder if desired.

 - Carefully place the cuttings into the holes you made in your seed starter soil and gently firm the soil around them.

 - Place the container of cuttings into a plastic bag but don’t seal the bag completely, to allow some air flow.

-- Place the bagged cell pack, tray, flat or other container in a warm spot in the house but don’t put them into full sun until new growth appears and they can be removed from the bag.
+- Place the bagged cell pack, tray, flat or other container in a warm spot but don’t put them into full sun until new growth appears and they can be removed from the bag.

-- Replace the bag and allow the Seed Starter soil to dry out a bit.
+- Replace the bag and allow the soil to dry out a bit.

 - Check your cuttings regularly in case they start to rot before they root.
-Remove any suspect cuttings as soon as you see evidence of rot.
+Remove any suspect cuttings as soon as you see rot.

 - Once the cuttings have developed roots, they can be removed from the bag and planted into pots of their own filled with Stonington Blend™ Grower’s Mix or Bar Harbor Blend™ Potting Soil.